cugos/cugos.github.com/meetings/_posts/2015-02-18-cugos_monthly.markdown

 This will allow us to run SFM processing faster and pin the 3D model to the map.

 Hope is to plug this tool into the Open Drone Map project.

+There's a lot left to do!
+Get involved!

+**[@powersa](https://github.com/powersa)** pushed notes to the CUGOS blog

+**[@mojodna](https://github.com/mojodna)** goes into chat roulette mode

+As public and as open as possible with the data. [openterrain.tumblr.com](openterrain.tumblr.com).

+Field papers is a tool that helps you create 1 page atlas that you can scan and upload. through the magic of computer vision, it's geo-referenced and then you can trace it.
+This project was started in 2009, and now Stamen is working with HotOSM to modernize it.

+They are replacing the php application with ruby on rails.
+They've gotten rid of a ridiculous amount of code so far.
+It's required some reverse engineering, fortunately there are some great tools out there.
+They're using opencv to match images.

+They were using a tool called cairo to write out pdf, well these days you can convert your html into a pdf, so that's another short cut that makes it a lot simpler.

+This project is heavily used around the world and it's worthwhile.
+But it needs a community to help maintain it, and it should be translated into a bunch of different languages.
+Good tool for editing OSM.

+Intros are done, we've got a question about the openterrain project.
+"What's the process to get data in?"

+They're starting with the best openly available data (SRTM) from a mission flown back in 2000.
+A lot of people have worked on filling this data set out.
+You can access that data here: [http://dwtkns.com/srtm/](http://dwtkns.com/srtm/).

+So they get those images and then generate hillshades for each cell.
+This requires overlapping seams to prevent weird loss of data.

+Transform hillshade and DEM into spherical mercator for slippy-map usage.

+... and Seth is gone, he's dropping all kinds of deep knowledge about the stack...
+Basically there are a lot of technical hurdles involved with working with data at this scale.
+Fortunately most of the problems have been solved by other people, but putting them all together is a challenge.

+[caliparks.org](http://www.caliparks.org/) is a new project out of Stamen that showcases some of what they've been up to (in collaboration with a bunch of people).
+It's also open source!
+Check out the project at [github/stamen/parks.stamen.com](https://github.com/stamen/parks.stamen.com).

+[@mojodna](https://github.com/mojodna) is full of project ideas, so get in touch if you're looking for something to do.

+**[@jubal](https://github.com/spatialdev)** working to merge ODK with openstreetmap.
+OpenMapKit, started from a Knight Foundation Grant to build out this project.
+Comes from findings that there is a big gap between ground truth and OSM.
+This will help close some of those gaps.

+[ODK](https://opendatakit.org/) (Open Data Kit) - maintained by UW team

+[PyXML](https://pypi.python.org/pypi/PyXML/0.8.4) - takes ODK form from excel and converts to something Android reads

+[JavaRosa](https://bitbucket.org/javarosa/javarosa/wiki/Home) - handles it on the Android device

+[Mapbox Android SDK](https://www.mapbox.com/mapbox-android-sdk/) - folded in parsers into the SDK + fixed some errors

+[formhub](https://formhub.org/) - making modifications to aggregation system to handle OSM surveys

+Big project that taps into and tweaks a lot of existing work to improve the quality of OSM data in disaster situations.